-Defended Fortune 500 companies in putative FDUTPA class actions, including cases involving flushable wipes, sunscreen, and movie rentals.
+Defended Fortune 500 companies in putative FDUTPA class actions, including cases involving flushable wipes, sunscreen, fuel surcharges, and movie rentals.

 Defended regional bank in putative class action, successfully enforcing arbitration clause with class action waiver.
 Chason v.
 Capital City Bank, 20 Fla.
 L. Weekly Supp.
 133a (Fla.
 Cir.
 Ct.
 Oct.
 23, 2012), aff’d per curiam, 116 So.
 3d 1265 (Fla.
 1st DCA 2013)

 Represented large grocery store chains in obtaining declaratory judgments enabling companies to exclude petition gatherers from soliciting signatures on privately owned property.

 • Whole Foods Market Group, Inc. v.
 Sarasota Coalition for a Living Wage, 2010 WL 2380390 (Fla.Cir.Ct.)

 • Publix Super Markets, Inc. v.
 Tallahasseans for Practical Law Enforcement, 2005 WL 3673662 (Fla.Cir.Ct.)

 Represented world’s largest sports agency in action to enjoin defecting agent from taking agency clients immediately prior to NFL draft; injunction granted.